ctownsen357/pyspark-external-process/README.md

 ## pyspark-external-process
-These scripts were used to run a 100,000 year simulation on 50 32 core Amazon EC2 instances utilizing S3 for permanent storage and a bash script to automatically initialize each worker node.
+These scripts were used to run a 100,000 year simulation on 50 x 32 core Amazon EC2 instances utilizing S3 for permanent storage and a bash script to automatically initialize each worker node.
 The Apache Spark Python job:
 * Creates an RDD of 100,000 years
 * Breaks the RDD up into chunks of 50